YairHalberstadt/stronginject/Samples/Wpf/README.md

 WPF classically expects user controls and view models to have a parameterless constructor, and then use a service locator instead of DI to access needed services.
 This is rightly [considered an anti pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).

 Instead we instantiate a tree of view models using StrongInject.
-Each ViewModel accepts any child ViewModels directly in it's constructor, or via a `Func`.
+Each ViewModel accepts any child ViewModels directly in its constructor, or via a `Func`.
 Every `ViewModel` exposes the child ViewModels as properties.

 We resolve the `MainWindow` directly, and the `MainWindow` sets the `MainWindowViewModel` as its `DataContext` in its constructor.